SHAREHOLDER ALERT: WeissLaw LLP Reminds GNLN, PRAH, TPCO, and RBC Shareholders About Its Ongoing Investigations

 PRA Health Sciences Inc. (NASDAQ: PRAH)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of PRA Health Sciences Inc. (NASDAQ: PRAH) in connection with the proposed acquisition of the company by ICON plc ("ICLR").
-Under the terms of the merger agreement, PRAH shareholders will receive $80.00 in cash and 0.4125 shares of stock for each share of PRAH common stock that they own, representing implied per-share merger consideration of approximately $170.52 based upon ICLR's May 4, 2021 closing price of $219.44.
+Under the terms of the merger agreement, PRAH shareholders will receive $80.00 in cash and 0.4125 shares of ICLR stock for each share of PRAH common stock that they own, representing implied per-share merger consideration of approximately $173.08 based upon ICLR's May 11, 2021 closing price of $225.65.
 If you own PRAH shares and wish to discuss this investigation or your rights, please call us or visit our website: https://weisslawllp.com/prah/

 Tribune Publishing Company (NASDAQ: TPCO)